-The UCC in the cloud market is characterized by rapid technological changes and advancements.
-Accordingly, we make substantial investments in the design and development of new products and services, as well as the development of enhancements and features to our existing products and services.
-Future development also will focus on the use and interoperability of our products and services with emerging audio and video telephony standards and protocols, quality and performance enhancements to multimedia compression algorithms, support of new customer premise equipment, new unified software services and the enhancement of existing products and services that are essential to our success.
+The UCC in the cloud market is characterized by rapid technological changes and advancements, typical of most SaaS markets.
+Accordingly, we make substantial investments in the design and development of new products and services, as well as the development of enhancements and features to our existing products and services, and make these enhancements available to our customers frequently.
+Our future development programs also will focus on the integration and functionality of our products and services with other SaaS products, such as Salesforce.com, Netsuite, Zendesk and others.
+Supporting a variety of standard and custom integration partners and services is essential to our success as a cloud services provider.

-We currently employ more than 75 individuals in research, development and engineering activities in our facilities in San Jose, California as well as outsourced software development consultants.
-Research and development expenses in each of the fiscal years ended March 31, 2014, 2013 and 2012 were \$11.6 million, \$8.1 million and \$6.7 million, respectively.
+We currently employ more than 140 individuals in research, development and engineering activities in our facilities in San Jose, California as well as outsourced software development consultants.
+Research and development expenses in each of the fiscal years ended March 31, 2015, 2014 and 2013 were \$15.1 million, \$11.6 million and \$8.1 million, respectively.